 GMC makes some of America’s favorite cars, but GMC isn’t perfect, and many of GMC’s cars have issues.
-Just like other automakers, GMC’s cars can suffer some serious issues that’ll need to be repaired at a hefty cost.
-Here’s a look at some of the most common problems that the GMC Acadia has.
+Just like other automakers, GMC’s vehicles can suffer some severe problems that’ll need to be repaired at a hefty cost.
+That brings us to the GMC Acadia problems many owners have dealt with.
+Here’s a look at some of the most common issues that affect the GMC Acadia.

+However, what is expensive is that GMC service centers have reportedly charged people over $100 just to diagnose the issue, with a range reported from $88 to $111.
+This means that diagnosing this issue may be more expensive than fixing it for many Acadia owners.
 This problem generally happens when the car has about 66,000 miles on the odometer.
-It also generally happens to seven model years of the Acadia, which are the 2007 to 2012 model years, and the 2014 model year.
+It had been reported on seven model years of the Acadia, which are the 2007 to 2012 model years, and the 2014 model year.

-More check engine light issues on the GMC Acadia
+More check engine light problems with the Acadia’s first generation

-RepairPal said that the second most common issue with the Acadia once again has to do with the check engine light.
-However, unlike the gas cap problem, this issue is more serious and it will probably cost more money to fix, too.
-Just like the other check engine light problem, this problem mainly affected a handful of model years, namely the 2007 to 2012 model years.
+RepairPal says that another common issue with the GMC Acadia once again has to do with the check engine light.
+However, unlike the gas cap problem, this issue is more severe, and it will likely cost more money to fix.
+Like the other check engine light problem, this problem mainly affected a handful of model years, namely the 2007 to 2012 model years.

-As a result, many owners reported their Acadias simply coming to a stop while in the middle of the road.
-Since this is a transmission issue, it also means that it’s expensive to fix as RepairPal said that a complete transmission rebuild may be necessary.
+As a result, many owners reported their GMC Acadias simply coming to a stop while in the middle of the road.
+Since this is a transmission issue, it also means that it’s expensive to fix, as a complete transmission rebuild may be necessary.
 The average cost of this will vary, but most owners reported a price tag that was well in the $2,000 to $4,000 range.